 See the Stylewalk MX website for further details.

-Tip: If you're traveling solo and want to bring the cost down, ask around in your hostel or through social networks such as Couchsurfing to see if you can find more people to join you.
+Tip: If you're traveling solo and want to lower the cost, ask around in your hostel or on social networks such as Couchsurfing to see if you can find more people to join you.

 Length: 2.5 hours